Peter Muserlian: Syracuse Trust Building

 Built in the early 1900s, the Syracuse Trust Building at 325 South Salina St. served for many years as one of Syracuse's leading financial institutions.
-Muserlian's most recent project range involves the conversion of the historic structure into five luxury condos ranging in size from 2,200 to 2,500 square feet.
+Muserlian's project range involved the conversion of the historic structure into five luxury condos ranging in size from 2,200 to 2,500 square feet.

 Political activism and contributions

 Muserlian is a Republican campaign donor, supporting both local New York State Assembly candidate Christina Fitch and national candidates, including President George W. Bush's first election campaign.

+Personal life

+Muserlian lives in Fayetteville, New York, with wife Nancy and two children, Peter Muserlian Jr and Jane H. Muserlian.